 A Community Builder may live in or near self-advocates’ housing, whether that is an apartment building, townhouse, free-standing house, or with those still in their family home.

-Skills Tutor: The primary job duties of the Skills Tutor include providing support and training to enable the self-advocate to gain further independent living skills with the use of the Full Life Process™ Skills Inventory.
+ILO’s Life Coaches provide support and training to enable the self-advocate to gain further independent living skills with the use of the Full Life Process™ Skills Inventory.

 ILO provides guidance in finding affordable services that meet the specific needs of self-advocates, but we do not provide or fund staffing for the self-advocate.
 ILO can act as both an initial and ongoing liaison between the self-advocate, support services, and the family if the self-advocate and family desire this assistance.